junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas just nods briefly.

-"It's forgotten," he says gently, "It's been a while anyway."
+"It's forgotten," he says gently.
+"It's been a while anyway."

 "A while?"
-Dean frowns, "It's like two minutes ago."
+Dean frowns.
+"It's like two minutes ago."

 "It's been weeks for me."
 Cas answers.